rte-france/rte-france.github.io/_projects/gridsuite.md

 - GridStudy: study one network by running different kind of simulations on it.

 # GridExplore
-GridExplore allows you to import your data and setup your explorations with filters or contingency lists:
+GridExplore allows you to import your data and set up your explorations with filters or contingency lists:

  - import network cases.
  - create network studies from these cases.